evkx/evkx.github.io/content/models/mercedes/eqe/EQE_43_4MATIC/_index.md

 The standard layout has the following configuration.
 The  screen behind the steering wheel mounted into the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.
 The touch screen in the middle of the center console is 12,8 inches large and has a 1888x1728 pixels resolution.

 The optional MBUX Hyperscreen layout has the following configuration.
-Behind the steering wheel is a digital instrument cluster, and in the center console, there are two different screens.
+Behind the steering wheel is a digital instrument cluster.
+In addition, there is one infotainment screen in the center console  and one in front of the passenger seat.
 The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.
 The touch screen at the top of the center console is 17,7 inches large and has a 3088x1728 pixels resolution.
 The  screen in front of the passenger in the dashboard is 12,3 inches large and has a 2400x900 pixels resolution.

 <figur>